praveek/launch.en/help/launch-reference/managing-resources/rules.md

    ![](/help/assets/rule-event-config.png)

    Available event types depend on the extension you've selected.
 Event settings will differ based on the event type.
-Some events don't have any ettings that need to be configured.
+Some events don't have any settings that need to be configured.

+   >[!IMPORTANT]
+   >
+   >In a client-side rule, data elements are tokenized with a `%` at the beginning and end of the data element name.
+For example, `%viewportHeight%`.
+In a server-side rule, data elements are tokenized with `{{` at the beginning and `}}` at the end of the data element name.
+For example, `{{viewportHeight}}`.

+   To reference data from the Edge network, the data element path must be `arc.event._<element>_`.

+    `arc` stands for Adobe Response Context.

+    For example: `arc.event.xdm.web.webPageDetails.URL`

+    >[!IMPORTANT]
+    >
+    >If this path in specified incorrectly, data is not collected.

 1. Set the Order parameter, then click **[!UICONTROL Keep Changes]**.